 How might these tall fences help during windy conditions at the landfill?
 Image: LEARNZ.

-Rainwater running down off the top of the landfill is collected in ponds, monitored and treated if necessary, before being released into the local stream.
+Rainwater running down off the top of the landfill is collected in ponds.
+It is monitored and treated if necessary.
+The water is then released into the local stream.
 Image: LEARNZ.

 Tim Brake with Andrew and the ambassadors during this morning's web conference.
 Image: LEARNZ.